A fast direct solver for two-dimensional transmission problems of elastic waves: Discretization

 for $i = 1, 2, \ldots, p$, where $| J_{i}^{\varphi} |$ and $| J_{i}^{\psi} |$ are the number of elements in the sequences $ J_{i}^{\varphi} $ and $ J_{i}^{\psi} $, respectively, and the summation for $i = 1$ in the above relations is the empty sum.
-The system of the discretized PMCHWT or Burton--Miller formulation, denoted as linear equations of a coefficient matrix $A$, solution vector $x$, and right side vector $f$, is partitioned into blocks by cells of the tree.
+The system of the discretized PMCHWT or Burton--Miller formulation, with coefficient matrix $A$, solution vector $x$, and right-hand side vector $f$, is partitioned into blocks by cells of the tree.
 Here, the size of $A$, $x$, and $f$ are $4N \times 4N$, $4N$, and $4N$, respectively.
-In addition, to perform a low-rank approximation in the vector field appropriately, the matrix components corresponding to the interactions between each cell are sorted according to the direction of the layer potential operators.
-Then, the linear equations are blocked into the following form:
+In addition, to perform a low-rank approximation in the vector field appropriately, the matrix components corresponding to the interactions between each cell are grouped by the directional components (in the vector field) along which the layer potential operators act, as shown in \eqref{eq:zblock}.
+Then, the system is written in the following block form: